-Prerequisites: eight hours of Biology, including 1110 or 2020 or permission of instructor A survey of the parasitic protozoans, helminths, and arthropods affecting man and other animals.
+Prerequisites: BIOL 1110 or 2020 and one upper division Biology course or permission of instructor A survey of the parasitic protozoans, helminths, and arthropods affecting man and other animals.
 Emphasis is placed on morphology, life cycles, host-parasite relationships, methods of reproduction, transmission, and control.